 Who Pays for Medical Bills in Motorcycle Accidents?

-When an accident occurs, the driver or rider who is deemed to be at fault for causing the collision is typically responsible for paying the medical bills of all injured parties.
+When an accident occurs, the driver or rider deemed to be at fault for causing the collision is typically responsible for paying the medical bills of all injured parties.

 Since some injuries can be severe, insurance protections are helpful.
-You’d pay a deductible, and your provider pays the rest – up to the limit your policy offers.
+You’d pay a deductible, and your provider pays the rest up to your policy’s limit.

 Without insurance, you could be held personally responsible for those costs.

-What happens if the person who hits you doesn’t have any money, assets, or insurance coverage?
-If you don’t have MedPay, PIP, or uninsured/underinsured coverage for your policy, you might still get stuck with the bill.
+What happens if someone who hits you doesn’t have money, assets, or insurance coverage?
+You might still get stuck with the bill if you don’t have MedPay, PIP, or uninsured/underinsured coverage for your policy.

 That’s why including medical payment coverage is a crucial decision.
-It covers many of the expenses that happen with an injury so that you’re not stuck trying to recover physically and financially.
+It covers many expenses with an injury so that you’re not stuck trying to recover physically and financially.

 What Type of Insurance Covers Medical for a Motorcycle Accident?